xgbox/rg35xxsp-ssh-samba/README.md

-# SSH and Samba for Anbernic RG35XXSP
+# SSH and Samba for Anbernic RG35XXSP Stock OS

 **Why would you want this?**